Gentlhug/analyse-videos-prix-100-jours-2024-moovjee/README.md

-# Analysis of YouTube videos from the Moovjee "*100 jours 2024 prize*"
+# Analysis of YouTube videos from the Moovjee "*100 jours 2024*" prize

 **Objective:** The aim is to create a Top 15 of videos that have received the most likes.